magenta-aps/alfresco-sbsys-template/alfresco/README.md

 # alfresco-sbsys-template

-Project for handeling document templates to be used with SBSYS.
-A number of document templates are stored in Alfresco and SBSYS can (via REST) access a list of these templates.
-The SBSYS user can select a template and send this back to Alfresco along with an SBSYS case id.
-Alfresco then retreives case metadata from SBSYS and merges these data into the template.
-Finally, the filled out template is send back to SBSYS.

-_NOTE: This is a proof-of-concept project, i.e. no test are written and proper error handling (with respect to the HTTP communication between Alfresco and SBSYS) is missing in the code base_.

-This project is (for historic) reasons made for Java 8 which means that HTTP/2 communication cannot be handled.
-This is, however, required when communicating with SBSYS, so this project makes use of the utils project found in here: [multipart-form-data-requester](https://github.com/magenta-aps/multipart-form-data-requester).
+This project is (for historic) reasons using Alfresco 5.2 and hence it is using Java 8, which means that HTTP/2 communication cannot be handled.
+This is, however, required when communicating with SBSIP, since there are a few endpoints that use HTTP/2 while HTTP/1.1 is used the majority of places.
+Therefore, this project makes use of the utils project [multipart-form-data-requester](../spring-boot/README.md) which is capable of making the required HTTP/2 requests.

 # Development

+A few nice-to-know things regarding development.

 ## Hot reloading